altomarigiulio/IEEE-754-Multiplier-Project/README.md

 -- The final relation (with images)

--- All the test benches
+-- All the test benches (with photos of the signals)

 -- Final grading